koide3/hdl_graph_slam/README.md

 # hdl_graph_slam
-***hdl_graph_slam*** is an open source ROS package for real-time 3D slam using a 3D LIDAR.
+***hdl_graph_slam*** is an open source ROS package for real-time 6DOF SLAM using a 3D LIDAR.
 It is based on 3D Graph SLAM with NDT scan matching-based odometry estimation and loop detection.
-It also utilizes floor plane detection to generate an environmental map with a completely flat floor.
-We have tested this packaged mainly in indoor environments, but it can be applied to outdoor environment mapping as well.
+It also supports several graph constraints, such as GPS, IMU acceleration (gravity vector), IMU orientation (magnetic sensor), and floor plane (detected in a point cloud).
+We have tested this package with Velodyne (HDL32e, VLP16) and RoboSense (16 channels) sensors in indoor and outdoor environments.

 <img src="imgs/hdl_graph_slam.png" width="712pix" />